 The result: I tend to put his quills on end with my words.
 Ouch!

 I can’t tell you how many times I have wished within seconds of finishing a sentence that I could suck every last letter back in and stuff it back down my throat.
-I have learned the painful way on how to make life with a porcupine a little less prickly.
-Here are my tips to avoid pricks:
+I have learned the painful way how to make life with a porcupine a little less prickly.
+If you love someone who can be diffucult at times, here are my tips to avoid pricks:

 Second, it’s important to know to not take it personally.
 If your husband is a porcupine, then this means that he can be prickly.
 One rub against his quills the wrong way, and you’re left feeling hurt.
 When this happens, I encourage you to take a step back and know that miscommunication and hurt feelings are just another part of marriage that we get through.
 And beneath those quills is a guy that you absolutely adore—porcs are really cute!